WHY I NEVER MARRIED

 For it is true, humans are complex, and the customary partnership with its one-size-fits-all protocols probably suits only a minority, leaving many dissatisfied.
 Yet monogamy and marriage are so heavily indoctrinated, close to a religion, that alternative lifestyles barely get a look in.
 I agree with those scholars who argue that sexual exclusivity is neither historical nor natural.
 Neither is two adults with two children living in a small house, the shoebox as I call it, aka the nuclear family.
 Only by rigorous moral coercion have such customs been viable.
 Just as often the rules are flouted as men and women furtively revert to their native impulses.

 At long last current movements are changing attitudes in these matters.
 That increasingly you can choose your sexual orientation and gender identity without being crucified for it is a welcome development.
 For the non-monogamous like me though, there is still a long way to go toward acceptability.
 In a world of LGBT..+ they’ll have used up most of the alphabet before my type is catered to.

 And what was my type?
-Well, if there's a spectrum ranging from the the asexual to the hypersexual I was probably at the far end of it for much of my adult life.
-I’m not sure what that qualified me for but it certainly wasn’t monogamy.
+Well, being a tad over-sexed I’m not sure what I was cut out for but it certainly wasn’t standard monogamy.
 That I was expected to conjoin with one other soul and do everything forever in consort felt ridiculous.
-Polyamory might’ve been somewhere in the zone but it remained an outlier, whether a sexual orientation or an alternative relationship model still uncharted.
-Whatever the future offers it’ll be too little too late for me, being closer now as I am to the other end of that aforementioned spectrum - i.e. I am something near to asexual these days.
-Add being too old and too weary for the fray and the picture is fading.
-Barring some adventurous romp I imagine that is the way it will remain.
+Polyamory might’ve been somewhere in the zone but it remained an outlier.
+Friends with benefits was an alien concept.
+These emergent relationship models come not before time but are too little too late for me.
+I'm too old for the fray now and barring some adventurous romp am pretty much done.

 I sought non-conformity and freedom